mylesotoole/Install-SmartTube/README.md

 ### Running on macOS

-1. Make the script executable `chmod +x SmartTubeInstaller`.
+1. Make the script executable `chmod +x Install-SmartTube`.
-2. Run it with `./SmartTubeInstaller`.
+2. Run it with `./Install-SmartTube`.

 <hr>